 We have had some agents query what to do if tenants refuse entry for smoke alarm maintenance.
-The REIQ (Real Estate Institute of Queensland) has suggested if a tenant refuses entry for smoke alarm testing, the Property Manager needs to obtain in writing the reason for refusal, which is then passed onto the landlord so they can raise this with their insurance for further advice.
+If a tenant refuses entry for smoke alarm testing, the Property Manager needs to obtain in writing the reason for refusal, which is then passed onto the landlord so they can raise this with their insurance for further advice.

 To assist in communicating this advice, we have developed two templates for property managers to use during this time.
 If you would like a copy of these resources, please CLICK HERE to email us a request.

 To ensure tenants feel comfortable with allowing us to complete our work we have also initiated the following additional measures:

 - All tenants will be contacted via SMS the day prior to booked inspections.